 Introduction

-Embarking on the project of painting over oil-based paint can seem daunting, particularly due to its tough and glossy finish that resists wear and tear.
+Painting over oil-based paint can seem daunting due to its robust, glossy finish designed for durability.
 However, with careful planning and the right materials, you can transform your space with a fresh coat of paint.

-To ensure a successful outcome, it is crucial to familiarize yourself with the key differences between oil-based paints and their water-based counterparts.
-This guide will provide you with detailed, step-by-step instructions, from surface preparation to the final brushstroke, to help you navigate the process with confidence.
+Understanding the differences between oil-based and water-based paints is crucial for successful results.
+This beginner-friendly guide will walk you through step-by-step instructions, from surface preparation to the final brushstroke, ensuring you’re well-equipped to tackle this project with confidence.

 Understanding the Paint Types